AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 You can use the following Commerce features to assist in creating personalized offers and campaigns.

-- **Cart price rules** - Lets you apply discounts to items in the shopping cart, based on a set of conditions.
+- **Cart price rules** - Lets you apply discounts to items in the shopping cart based on a set of conditions.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-admin/marketing/promotions/cart-rules/price-rules-cart.html).

 - **Dynamic blocks informed by native Commerce features** - Allows you to display personalized banner promotions based on customer segments configured natively in Commerce.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-admin/content-design/elements/dynamic-blocks/dynamic-blocks.html).